DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

     Type1     Type2     Type3
 0.3585859 0.1555985 0.4858156
 ```
-- Here's how  we are going to compute our measure of total variation:
+- Here's how  we are going to compute our measure of total variation (geek lingo: *inertia*):
 1. Compute the mean of the type proportions (the red dot).
 We did that!
 But here is the code:
 ```
 > # the compute the mean proportions for the three types